-Before the Coronavirus pandemic, Prime Minister Jacinda Ardern spoke exclusively to express’ Levi Joule about Gay Conversion Therapy, gender self-ID and her long-running support for the queer community in her only LGBT focused interview this year.
+Before the Coronavirus pandemic, Prime Minister Jacinda Ardern spoke exclusively to express’ Oliver Hall about Conversion Therapy, gender self-ID and her long-running support for the queer community in her only LGBTQ+ focused interview this year.

 For full disclosure, I first met Jacinda Ardern in 2009, when she was a newly elected MP and I was a Young Labour activist.
 I campaigned for her in the 2011 and 2014 Auckland Central elections.